Remod-org/Oxide.Ext.AllSQL/README.md

 This allows a plugin to provide more flexiblity for database choices.

+NOTE: When using this extension with the intent of supporting more than one database type, your queries must be verified to work on all possible choices of database server.
+For example, queries such as "INSERT OR UPDATE INTO ..." may only work on SQLite.
+SQL is not universal, but if you keep it to simple SELECT, DELETE, INSERT you should be fine.
+Since MySQL, SQLite, and even MSSQL (on Linux) are freely available, you should be able to write AND test.

 ### Configuration
   There is no configuration for this extension